 An introduction to physical anthropology and archaeology, showing how biology and culture enable humankind to survive in many different environments.
 Topics discussed include primate behavior, fossil humans, tools and society, and the relationships between biology and human behavior.
 May not be taken pass/fail.

-A survey of Western Art from the early Italian Renaissance to modern and contemporary art.
-We will view and discuss the major works of art from this period in chronological sequence, discussing their place in the larger historical developments of the west, including the political, social, economic, philosophical and theological.
-We will also discuss and practice some basic modes of art historical analysis.
-Not open to students with credit in ARTH 142.
+A survey of the history of art from a global perspective, from roughly 1400 until 1960.
+We will view and discuss the major works of art from this period in chronological sequence, discussing their place in the larger historical developments with a global emphasis, including the political, social, economic, philosophical and theological.

-ARTH 135.
-Developments in East Asian Art, Modernity (1 course, AH or GL)
+ARTH 290.
+Transnational Early Modern Art (1 course, AH or GL)

 ARTS 153.
 Introduction to Painting (1 course, AH)